strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 ### Conclusion

-While the manual process could be considered long and complex if your cluster is running on bare-metal or virtual machines, it is very easy if the cluster is running on Kubernetes instead.
+While the manual migration process could be considered long and complex if your cluster is running on bare-metal or virtual machines, it is very easy if the cluster is running on Kubernetes instead because of the Strimzi support for it.
 The Strimzi operator provides you a semi-automated process which needs just a few manual steps to update an annotation to migrate your cluster.
+Together with a GitOps approach you could easily migrate multiple cluster at the time.

 If it is about testing on a development environment or a production one, let us know your experience about migrating your cluster with Strimzi.
 Your feedback is very welcome!